 The Bachelor of Arts in English invites students to explore the different ways in which the field of English has been studied.
 Students gain a thorough knowledge of representative works, authors, and critical theories.
-The program is designed to present an integrated approach to the study of English whilst delving into the nature of language in its literary and practical forms.
+The program presents an integrated approach to the study of English while delving into the nature of language in its literary and practical forms.
 The Bachelor of Arts degree in English is designed for completion in four years.